sillsdev/web-languageforge/README.md

 1. `make dev` will start the app in development mode, i.e. changes to source code will immediately be reflected in the locally running app.

-### Building for production
+### Building for deployment

-1. `make prod` will build a production version of the app.
+1. Refer to `/.github/workflows/build-and-deploy-images.yml` for build commands.

 ### Visual Studio Code ###